Aiko-IT-Systems/DisCatSharp/DisCatSharp.Docs/articles/misc/hosting.md

 - Double click on `Phone` or what it is named, then simply copy your project folder from your pc and paste it in there.
 If you want to keep it in a custom path, remember the path to the project.

 >[!NOTE]
-> Transferring of files will take a bit and be sure to not interrupt the process by shutting down any devices or disconnecting.
+> Transferring of files might take a bit.
+Be sure to not interrupt the process by shutting down or disconnecting your phone

 - First, we setup Termux storage run, `termux-setup-storage` and then it'll prompt you to give Termux access to your files and folders.
 Then run, `ls ~/storage/shared` to make sure you have access.